“The topics and modules throughout the three years were varied and engaging.”

 If you are applying from outside the UK, find information about entry requirements, visas and agents for your country here.

-For further information about international qualifications, please contact admissions.
+For further information about international qualifications, please see our course entry requirements document.

 All international applicants need to be aware that the English language requirements to attend Solent University, and the English language requirements to obtain a visa from the Home Office, may be different.
 This means that if you meet the Solent University language requirement to gain a place on the course, you may still have to meet additional requirements to be granted with a visa by the Home Office.

-We strongly advise all applicants to visit the Home Office website which outlines all the requirements for a successful visa application and to take a look at our 2023 course entry statement document.
+We strongly advise all applicants to visit the Home Office website which outlines all the requirements for a successful visa application

 Any student applying for the first year of a full-time/sandwich undergraduate course must apply through UCAS (University and Colleges Admissions Service).
 This includes mature, overseas and EU students.